cmdruid/crypto-sessions/README.md

   req : Request,
   res : Response
 ) : => {

+  // A helper boolean is provided for checking authentication status. req.isAuthorized = true | false

   // You have access to the client/server CryptoSession object. const {
-    peerKey       // The public key of the client. pubKey        // The public key of your server. sharedSecret  // The shared secret between the client <-> server. sharedHash    // The sha256 hash of the shared secret.
+    peerKey       // The public key of the client. peerHex       // Hex-encoded string of the peerKey. pubKey        // The public key of your server. sharedSecret  // The shared secret between the client <-> server. sharedHash    // The sha256 hash of the shared secret.